Millions set to miss out on car finance compensation after Supreme Court ruling

 The three drivers, Marcus Johnson, Andrew Wrench and Amy Hopcraft, opposed the challenge.

-Giving a summary of the Supreme Court’s ruling on Friday, Lord Reed, one of five justices who heard the case, said: “For the reasons set out in detail in a judgment published today, the Supreme Court allows the appeals brought by the finance companies.”
+Giving a summary of the Supreme Court’s ruling on Friday, Lord Reed, one of five justices who heard the case, said they had allowed the lenders’ appeals.

-He continued: “However, we uphold Mr Johnson’s claim that the relationship between him and the finance company was unfair, and we allow the appeal in his case only because the Court of Appeal made a number of mistakes in reaching its decision.
+He said: “Each party to the three-cornered arrangement – the customer, the dealer and the finance company – was engaged at arm’s length from the other participants in the pursuit of their own objectives.”

-“Retaking the decision on a proper basis, we award him the amount of a commission plus interest.
+However, the judges upheld a claim brought by Mr Johnson under the CCA that his relationship with the finance company had been “unfair”, awarding him the commission amount of £1,650.95 plus interest.

 Get a free fractional share worth up to £100.